 Historically, mesothelial cells were viewed as the passive cover of abdominal surfaces, and were disregarded as potential functional constituents in the ovarian cancer tumor microenvironment.
 Although the mechanisms underlying the pro-metastatic role of mesothelial cells have not been elucidated, my central hypothesis is that mesothelial cells support ovarian cancer metastasis.
 To test this hypothesis, the tumor-promoting role of mesothelial cells will be evaluated by ablating the mesothelial cells during OvCa metastasis in vivo (Aim 1), the fate of mesothelial cells will be tracked during OvCa metastasis (Aim 2), and ovarian cancer-induced alterations in mesothelial cells leading to tumor promotion will be assessed (Aim 3).
 Understanding the role of mesothelial cells in the tumor microenvironment during ovarian cancer metastasis, ultimately may lead to the identification of potential strategies to target mesothelial cell-dependent pathways that promote ovarian cancer metastasis.

-This grant was made possible by a generous donation from Ovarian Cancer Alliance of Greater Cincinnati made in memory of Debbie Walter.
+This grant was made possible, in part, by a generous donation from Ovarian Cancer Alliance of Greater Cincinnati made in memory of Debbie Walter.